Skip to main content

 Critical Gap Exposed

-This research reveals what remains hidden in model weights even after alignment training, exposing a critical gap in current AI alignment approaches that demands targeted intervention.
+This research reveals what remains hidden in model weights even after safety training, exposing a critical gap in current AI alignment approaches that demands targeted intervention.

 A Path Forward